Carlos Valderrama: Coaching career

 Since retiring from professional football, Valderrama has become assistant manager of Atlético Junior.
 On 1 November 2007, Valderrama accused a referee of corruption by waving cash in the face of Oscar Julian Ruiz when the official awarded a penalty to América de Cali.
 Junior lost the match 4–1, which ended the club's hopes of playoff qualification.
 He later also served as a coach for a football academy called Clearwater Galactics in Clearwater, Florida.

+In July 2013, Valderrama was named in charge of Colombia's indigenous peoples' squad, and included his former international teammate Faustino Asprilla in his coaching team.
+The team finished as runners-up at the 2015 Copa Americana de Pueblos Indígenas in Chile; Valderrama recommended young Wayuu player Luis Díaz to Atlético Junior, and Díaz later became a full international.

 Personal life

-Valderrama "El Pibe" married Claribeth Galván, a woman from La Guajira, with whom he had three children: Alan, who played soccer but dropped out; Kenny, who studies and plays for the Universidad Autónoma del Caribe; and Carlos Alberto, the "gringo" of the family because he grew up in Tampa, Florida, and became a basketball player.
-From his second marriage, with Elvira Redondo, a native of the coast, with whom he has lived in the U.S. for several years, he has twin daughters Stéphany and Carla, who are now young ladies and the apples of his eye.
-He is also the father of Carlos Alberto, an illegitimate child that "El Pibe" acknowledged in a lawsuit.
+Valderrama married Claribeth Galván, a woman from La Guajira, with whom he had three sons.
+From his second marriage, with Elvira Redondo, he has twin daughters.
+He is also the father of Carlos Alberto, an illegitimate child whom he acknowledged in a lawsuit, who was playing in Santa Fe's under-20 squad in 2011.